The Village of Bubión

 - The History of Bubión

 To the north, Veleta and Mulhacén, Spain's two highest peaks, soar dramatically to the sky and are usually snowcapped.
-To the south, the Mediterranean Sea quietly shimmers beyond the coastal mountain ranges of Lújar and the Contraviersa.
-Even the Rif Mountains of Morocco are sometimes visible from Bubión, in the evening light of autumn and winter.
+To the south, the Mediterranean Sea quietly shimmers beyond the coastal mountain ranges of Lújar and Contraviersa.
+In the evening light of autumn and winter, even Morocco's Rif Mountains are sometimes visible from Bubión.

 Bubión's Place in the Poqueira Gorge...